folio-org/folio-org.github.io/guidelines/contributing.md

     for rev in $(git rev-list 75369f4a4c026772242368d870872562a3b693cb..master --merges --first-parent); do git rev-list $rev^2 --not $rev^
     done | xargs git bisect skip

+## Contributor License Agreement

+The FOLIO Project uses the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) for its code and requires developers to acknowledge their contributions to the project using this license.
+The contents of the Contributor License Agreement (CLA) are stored in a Gist on GitHub:

+{% gist a72174fc6b18f3a66f2f9d3db1c8f127 %}

+See [accepting the contributor license agreement](/guidelines/cla-process) for more details.

 ## Automation